 Dan: Okay.
 I guess in every gambler’s life there was a first time that they walked up to the table, and we’re here to discuss that for the brand new gambler.

-Firstly, you could get a little familiar with Blackjack by playing it online and trying that with the game out that way and reading up on it before actually approaching the table as a 100% knowledge.
+Firstly, you could get a little familiar with Blackjack by playing it online and trying the game out that way and reading up on it before actually approaching the table as a 100% novice.
 I do recommend playing online free sites, or reviewing Mike’s site, the wizardofodds.com, and just familiarizing yourself with the game before jumping onto the table.